edyuan/HE_CNN_classifier/README.md

   * Data/FolderName
   * add corresponding flag in flags['dict_path'] and flags['dict_ext']
 * group information is currently unused
-* model currently only makes use of H&E images in the 'HE' folder
+* model currently only runs inference model on H&E images in the 'HE' folder